cameraui/sdk/go/docs/api/manager.md

 	func (dm *DeviceManager) GetCamera(cameraIDOrName string) (*CameraDevice, error)

 GetCamera retrieves a camera by ID or name.
-Cached locally on first lookup; subsequent calls return the same proxy.
 Returns nil if no matching camera exists.

 <a name="DeviceManager.PushDiscoveredCameras"></a>
 ### func \(\*DeviceManager\) PushDiscoveredCameras